briandconnelly/BEACONToolkit/csv/doc/csv.md

 Sometimes, it is easier to indicate a column by name rather than number.
 This can be done using the `names` argument, which allows columns to be referred to by the name set in the header.
-The following example uses this to quickly calculate the average luminescence of the dataset:
+The following example uses this to quickly calculate the average luminescence of the data set:

     mydata = np.genfromtxt('luminescence.csv', delimiter=',',
                            comments='#', names=True)